 Teaching Experience

 Halloween-themed B2 speaking

 Happy October!
-As an ESL teacher, you know what that means - themed lesson plans!
-I'm not a fan of conducting the standard History of Halloween lessons.
-Instead, I like to have the best of two worlds: exam preparation and Halloween.
-Last year I was working with the second year of the B2 Cambridge exam preparation group.… Continue reading Halloween-themed B2 speaking
+As an ESL teacher, you know what that means: Halloween-themed ESL lesson plans!
+I’m not a fan of doing the standard History of Halloween lessons.
+Instead, I like to combine the best of both worlds with a Halloween B2 Speaking Lesson that mixes exam preparation and Halloween fun.
+Last year, I was teaching… Continue reading Halloween-themed B2 speaking

+Teaching Experience